NCEA Level 2 Biology

 Term 1

-The year starts with the compulsory 4 credit BIO 2.6 Ecology internal introducing basic ecological terminology and concepts.
+The year starts with the 4-credit BIO 2.6 Ecology internal introducing basic ecological terminology and concepts.
 Students will collect data during a field-trip which will then be processed and used to complete the standard as a written report.

 All students will then study the basic concepts of cells; this includes the structure and function of key cellular components of plant and animal cells, the structure of cell membranes and the different transportation processes occurring through them.
 This learning will then be utilised to complete the BIO 2.8 Microscopes internal.
 Students will use microscopy techniques to prepare and visualise plant and animal tissues and cells, from which they will then prepare biological drawings.